Brendan Donovan Player Props: Cardinals vs. Brewers

 Brendan Donovan At The Plate

-- In four of six games this season, Donovan has had at least one hit, including one game with multiple hits.
+- In five of seven games this year, Donovan has picked up at least one hit, including one game with multiple hits.

-- In six games played this year, he has homered in two of them.
+- He has hit a home run in two of seven games played this year, and in 6.9% of his plate appearances.

-- Donovan has driven in a run in three games this season (50.0%), including two games with multiple runs batted in.
+- In three games this year (42.9%), Donovan has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run three times this season (50.0%), including one multi-run game.
+- He has scored at least once three times this season (42.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.